openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 Java currently has eight built-in primitive types.
 Primitives represent pure _values_; any `int` value of "3" is equivalent to (and indistinguishable from) any other `int` value of "3".
-Values are atomic (its parts cannot be updated individually) and have no canonical location, and so are _freely copyable_.
+Values are atomic (their parts cannot be updated individually) and have no canonical location, and so are _freely copyable_.
 With the exception of the unusual treatment of `NaN` values for `float` and `double`, the `==` operator performs a _substitutibility test_ -- it asks "are these two